 Taxes and the Economy

 Washington has launched a direct attack on New York State’s economic future with the new federal tax bill, which eliminates the full deductibility of state and local taxes (SALT).
 According to the Governor’s office, this will effectively raise state and local income and property taxes 20 to 25 percent for families across New York.
-Following the passage of the federal tax bill, the state Department of Taxation and Finance prepared a January 2018 blueprint to develop and implement changes to the tax code to shield us from the new federal tax law.
-Stakeholders, including members of the State Assembly, must explore the options laid out for reducing income taxes and shifting to a statewide employer compensation expense tax along with options for a new statewide unincorporated business tax, which would be offset by personal income tax credits for business owners.
+Stakeholders, including members of the State Assembly, must explore options for reducing income taxes and shifting to a statewide employer compensation expense tax along with options for a new statewide unincorporated business tax, which would be offset by personal income tax credits for business owners.

 Locally, it is imperative that we spur job creation and growth in Queens with good wages over the coming decade.
-To combat economic inequality and grow the middle class, we must invest in industries with high wages and job potential.
-This includes technology, healthcare, and manufacturing.
-These sectors must be supported with physical space to expand, tax incentives to promote growth, business development investments for early-stage companies, and workforce training to connect New Yorkers to good jobs.
+To combat economic inequality and grow the middle class, we must invest in industries with high wages and job potential, which includes technology, healthcare, and manufacturing.
+These sectors must be supported with physical space to expand, tax incentives to promote growth, business development investments for early-stage companies, and workforce development training.

 The nation’s women’s rights movement took root right here in New York, in Seneca Falls and we’ve never looked back.
 In fact, New York leads the way with the most comprehensive Paid Family Leave policy in the nation, but there is still more work to be done to advance equality and promote opportunity for women.

-I will be a vocal advocate for these issues in Albany and fight to make sure that in the absence of leadership on these vital issues in Washington, that New York doubles down on efforts to continue leading the way on women’s rights.
+I will be a vocal advocate for these issues and will fight to make sure that New York doubles down on efforts to continue leading the way on women’s rights.